Citizens Advice has a very complete guide on this, so also worth checking their website.

 or you could say “such interest as the tribunal sees fit” if the maths defeats you!
 But remember judges are more likely to award an amount if you have told them what to do rather than having to work it out themselves.

 Sometimes a claimant can ask for a statutory uplift of her award, for example if the employer fails to follow grievance procedures.
+The tribunal is able to review the request and may increase your overall reward by up to 25%.
 Check what the uplift applies to and what the maximum you can ask for is.

 Limited/fixed amounts for breaches of certain laws